Ibrahim Pasha of Egypt: Campaigns in Syria

-In 1831, his father's quarrel with the Porte having become flagrant, Ibrahim was sent to conquer Syria.
+In 1831, his father's quarrel with the Porte having become flagrant, Ibrahim was sent to conquer Ottoman Syria.
 He took Acre after a severe siege on 27 May 1832, occupied Damascus, defeated an Ottoman army at Homs on 8 July, defeated another Ottoman army at Beilan on 29 July, invaded Asia Minor, and finally routed the Grand Vizier Reşid Mehmed Pasha at Konya on 21 December.
 It was there in Syria where he met Umar Tal the mystic, according to accounts Umar Tal healed the son of Ibrahim Pasha from a deadly fever.
 Umar Tal was inspired by Ibrahim Pasha, when Umar returned to Sokoto he followed the trends set by the Pasha.
 Umar Tal later became the commander of the Toucouleur in what is now Guinea, Senegal, and Mali.

 The Convention of Kütahya on 6 May left Syria for a time in the hands of Muhammad Ali.
 Ibrahim was undoubtedly helped by Colonel Sève and the European officers in his army.
 After the campaign of 1832 and 1833, Ibrahim remained as governor in Syria.
 He might perhaps have administered successfully, but the exactions he was compelled to enforce by his father soon caused the popularity of his government to decline and provoked revolts.
 He was assisted by French officer Beaufort d'Hautpoul from 1834 to 1837, who was his Chief-of-Staff.

 During the 1834 peasants' revolt in Palestine, Ibrahim Pasha besieged the Transjordanian city of Al-Karak for 17 days, in pursuit of the revolt's leader Qasim al-Ahmad.
 After a hole was blasted into the town's walls in late August, Al-Karak was destroyed and the orchards outside the town were uprooted as punitive measures against the residents for hosting Qasim.
 Fearing further retaliation from Ibrahim Pasha, the rebel leaders were handed to the Egyptians.

-In 1838, the Porte felt strong enough to renew the struggle, and war broke out once more.
+In 1838, the Sublime Porte felt strong enough to renew the struggle, and war broke out once more.
 Ibrahim won his last victory for his father at Nezib on 24 June 1839.
 But the United Kingdom and the Austrian Empire intervened to preserve the integrity of the Ottoman Empire.
 Their squadrons cut his communications by sea with Egypt, a general revolt isolated him in Syria, and he was finally compelled to evacuate the country in February 1841.

 The Karakis were to take their revenge from Ibrahim Pasha, 6 years later when the Pasha and his Egyptian army were driven out of Damascus.
-In 1841, as the Pasha and his troops took the Hajj road from Damascus, they were persistently attacked all the way from Qatraneh to Gaza.
+In 1841, as the Pasha and his troops took the Hajj road from Damascus to Qunaytra, they were persistently attacked all the way from Qatraneh to Gaza.
 The weary army were killed and robbed, and by the time Ibrahim Pasha reached Gaza, the commander had lost most of his army, ammunition and animals.